Do All Fish Have Scales? - Types of Scaleless Fish

 Mediterranean moray

-The channel catfish (Ictalurus punctatus) belongs to the order of Siluriformes which is characterized by a ver robust body.
+The channel catfish (Ictalurus punctatus) belongs to the order of Siluriformes which is characterized by a very robust body.
 Their skin has dark colorations with black spots and no scales.
 Their large mouth has four barbels, the whisker-like projections which are used as sensory organs.
 They have two fins on their back which feature a series of spines which are used as part of their defense mechanism.

 Black bullhead catfish

 The black bullhead catfish (Ameiurus melas) also belongs to the order of the Siluriformes.
 It is mainly characterized by having a body covered in a large layer of mucus-like substance and is quite dark in color.
 As with all other types of catfish, they have barbels on their mouth.
 They are also another type of freshwater scaleless fish, inhabiting rivers where it mainly feeds on other fish, making them piscivorous feeders.
+Bullhead catfish are known for their resilience and ability to survive in low-oxygen environments, which often gives them an advantage over other species in polluted waters.

 Wels catfish